archana-s/postcss-flexbox/README.md

 npm install postcss-flexbox

 ## Usage
 CSS3 Flexbox lets you set the layout for container divs: horizontal alignment of children or vertical.
 The children can in turn choose the space they occupy in the container and the alignment as well.
 Below are examples to show how this works.
-[Here is a detailed blogpost I wrote on building using Flexbox](https://tech.coursera.org/blog/2015/06/23/flexbox-at-work/)
+[Here is a detailed blogpost I wrote on building using Flexbox in Coursera's tech blog](https://tech.coursera.org/blog/2015/06/23/flexbox-at-work/)

 postcss-flexbox offers 2 props to set on a selector:

-1. box : This is to make a HTML element a flexbox
+1. box : This is to make a HTML element a flexbox Below are the values it can take.
+Please provide these values separated by a empty space.
    One of the following options is necessary to specify the direction of laying things out:
    1. horizontal
    2. horizontal-reverse